 For all its challenges, however, the new demographics—alongside record-breaking Medicaid enrollment numbers amid COVID-19—present exciting opportunities for health plans to re-envision how they engage with and deliver care to their members.

-To successfully seize these opportunities, health plans should pay close attention to three related domains: consumerism, technology enablement, and procurement capabilities.
+To successfully seize these opportunities, health plans should pay close attention to three related domains: consumerism, technology enablement, and digital procurement capabilities.

 Ultimately, success is going to be a matter of rethinking member engagement and experience in ways that challenge the core of current business models.
 Attention to these domains—though certainly not only these—will be paramount in that regard.